 Unexpected Traits of the INFP Personality

 That’s right, INFPs can be productive.
 But if you go by the stereotypes, we’re more like these airy-fairy creatures who paint things at odd intervals throughout the day or write songs out of the blue in the middle of the night.
-That is not the case.
+That is not always the case.
 In fact, most INFPs, if they’re healthy and mature, are incredibly productive.
-We can be highly motivated to go to a job or wake up to produce works of art.
+We can be highly motivated to go to a job or wake up to produce works of art on a schedule.

-However, there is one catch: we have to feel inspired to do so.
-In other words, we have to want it.
+However, there is one catch: We have to feel inspired to do so.
+We have to want it.
 Unlike some other types, who might slog through an unfulfilling job for the sake of a paycheck, INFPs always dream of more.
 We can’t do things just because we’re told to do them — they have to be meaningful and fun.
-It has to light up our hearts and minds and make us believe the cause we are working for — whatever it is — is worthy, and only then does our productivity and motivation skyrocket, propelling us to greater heights of achievement.
+It has to light up our hearts and minds and make us believe the cause we are working toward — whatever it is — is worthy.
+Only then does our productivity skyrocket, propelling us to greater heights of achievement.

-What’s more, we know that productivity is integral to our happiness, just like it is for many other personality types.
+What’s more, we know that productivity is integral to our happiness.
 Only when we are productive and engaged in activities that we enjoy do we truly feel happy.

 3. Although sensitive, we can be incredibly resilient.

 In the MBTI world, there’s this idea that INFPs are crybabies who can’t handle things.
 Although we are sensitive, deeply emotional souls who can get upset rather easily, the other side of the coin is we recover from negative experiences quickly.
 Idealistic and positive, we’re generally full of hope for the future, making us resilient and able to bounce back from setbacks; we believe in the possibilities that tomorrow may bring.
 An INFP, for instance, might get very upset at receiving a rejection letter from a book publisher, then will be up the next morning scribbling away at a new novel.